prometheus-operator/prometheus-operator/Documentation/proposals/202405-scrapeconfig-graduation.md

 #### Additional Service Discovery Configurations

 By adding more Service Discovery configurations, we increase the flexibility and utility of the CRD for various user scenarios.
-We believe that most of the user's needs can be solved with the Kubernetes service discovery and the other existing service discoveries that we offer and so implementing all the Service discoveries is not a priority.
-However, this does not imply service discovery support is halted at this number.
+Kubernetes being the sole target for Prometheus-Operator, we think it is fitting to provide complete support for Kubernetes service discovery, this includes supporting all fields present in the Prometheus configuration, example use cases and keeping the Service Discovery robustly maintained in general.
+We believe that the Kubernetes service discovery along with the other existing service discoveries that we offer should be sufficient for most user's needs and so implementing all the Service discoveries is not a priority.
+However, this does not imply service discovery support is limited to what exists today.
 It would be a better use of time to add the service discoveries that the users need as we get feature requests for them.
-As a starting point, we shall add the following 3 Service discoveries, the choice for which is not necessarily backed up by any usage data.

 The following is the list of Service Discoveries which we want to support before graduation: